Ever wanted to earn money without answering to a boss?

 There are other things your state might require.
 Check first with your state’s real estate regulatory office.

 After getting a license, you’ll also have to take note of the post-licensing requirements.
 Depending on your state, you’ll have to take a set number of post-licensing education hours.

 Preparing to be a real estate agent is an uphill battle.
 Even after getting your license, you won’t be making big bucks right away.
 This is why it helps to prepare for your future expenses should your income from being an agent not suffice for your bills and daily needs.

 Set aside around three months’ worth of funds, or more if you can.
 In fact, the ideal amount of savings is for six months.
-You’ll spend your first few months building your client base and studying your market.
+You’ll spend your first few months and studying your market.
 In fact, some agents go months without an income.